plone/papyrus/docs/blueprint.rst

 .. todo::

-    Figure out a way to do pinning of version/branches
+    Figure out a way to do pinning of version/branches UH looks like we can do that with an array of tables: https://github.com/toml-lang/toml

 Next step, would be a script which reads the config.toml, puts it into a script and build the whole stuff.